 Property kAccountingNumeric

 Status Informative

 Category Numeric Values

 Introduced 3.2

-Delimiter space
+Delimiter N/A

 Syntax ^[0-9]+\$

 Description The value of the character when used in the writing of accounting numerals.

 Accounting numerals are used in East Asia to prevent fraud.
 Because a number like ten (十) is easily turned into one thousand (千) with a stroke of a brush, monetary documents will often use an accounting form of the numeral ten (such as 拾) in their place.
-The three numeric-value fields should have no overlap; that is, characters with a kAccountingNumeric value should not have a
+The three numeric-value fields should have no overlap; that is, characters with a kAccountingNumeric value should not have a kPrimaryNumeric or kOtherNumeric value as well.

 Property kBigFive

 Status Provisional

 Category Other Mappings

 Introduced 2.0

-Delimiter space
+Delimiter N/A

 Syntax ^[0-9A-F]{4}\$